CheVeraId/domainauth-spec/draft-narea-domainauth.md

 This document defines DomainAuth, a protocol to attribute digital signatures to domain names in such a way that every _signature bundle_ contains sufficient data to verify the signature entirely offline without a prior distribution of public keys.

-A signature bundle is a chain of trust comprising: (1) a DNSSEC chain from the root to a TXT record containing a public key or its digest, (2) a X.509 certificate chain from the key specified in the TXT record to the final signing key, and (3) the digital signature in the form of a CMS SignedData structure.
+A signature bundle is a chain of trust comprising: (1) a DNSSEC chain from the root to a TXT record containing a public key or its digest, (2) an X.509 certificate chain from the key specified in the TXT record to the final signing key, and (3) the digital signature in the form of a CMS SignedData structure.

 Finally, signatures can be attributed to the domain name itself (e.g. "example.com") or specific users (e.g. "alice" of "example.com").